iamfeysal/cheapstock/README.md

 # Cheap Stock
-command line application that takes in currency (using ISO 4217 code) as an argument and displays whether or not the currency is supported in the application
+Command line application that takes in currency (using ISO 4217 code) as an argument and displays whether or not the currency is supported in the application

 # Installation
 ```